averdy/obsfit_mitgcm/README.md

 # How to use:

+1) copy the folder "<b>obsfit</b>" into MITgcm/pkg
+2) copy the contents of "<b>code_folder</b>" into your local "code" or "code_ad" folder

-Follow the steps below to run an example on pleiades (or modify build options and build scripts for other machines).
+Follow the steps below to run an example on pleiades (or modify build options and build scripts for other machines):

 #obtain MITgcm checkpoint 68w  <br />
 git clone https://github.com/MITgcm/MITgcm.git <br />